 Because of Frogbit’s ability to tolerate a wide range of water parameters and its fast growth rate, it has actually become an invasive species in the great lakes of North America and even Canada.

 These plants aid in water filtration by absorbing excess nutrients and harmful elements.
-The roots will also provide a safe place for juvenile fry of fish like Guppies to hide amongst.
+The roots will also provide a safe place for the juvenile fry of fish like guppies to hide amongst.

 Easy Maintenance Pond Plants

 This species is an evergreen perennial species which forms clusters of corkscrew-like, leafless stems.

 Every now and then, it will produce small clumps of brown flowers during the summer months.

 Corkscrew Rush can be planted in any type of substrate along the border of the pond where their root systems can be kept moist enough for healthy growth.

 It will give a very natural look to your pond whilst also providing a suitable habitat for any creatures occupying the region around the pond’s borders.

 This is easily propagated via the separation of its rhizomes which can be replanted.

 The Water Lettuce, also known as the Water Cabbage is a green floating plant that looks like the vegetables after which it is named.

 It has thick but soft leaves which give it the look of opening lettuce or cabbage.